 There are plenty of nice hotels and afternoon tea options in Cameron Highlands but why Smokehouse?
 I’ve read many reviews about this lovely old English style hotel and its garden, so we took a short walk from Cameron Highlands Resort (About 5-8minutes) to Smokehouse Hotel just to have their afternoon tea there.
 It didn’t disappoint!

-We ordered “Smokehouse Cream Tea” RM45 per set, served with slice of fruit cake, smoked salmon sandwiches, 1 scones with homemade strawberry jam and cream.
-And a “Devonshire Cream Tea” RM30 per set, 2 scones with strawberry jam and cream.
+We ordered “Smokehouse Cream Tea” RM45 (SGD15) per person, served with a slice of fruit cake, smoked salmon sandwiches, 1 scones with homemade strawberry jam and cream.
+And a “Devonshire Cream Tea” RM30 (SGD 10) per person, comes with 2 scones with strawberry jam and cream.

-It wasn’t a lot of food but I think portion was just right comparing to a huge tier of afternoon tea served at other hotels.
-I like the fact that tea served there was brewed from the proper tea leaves instead of tea bag, and the ambience at the garden was absolute lovely.
+It wasn’t a lot of food but I think the portion was just right compared to a huge tier of afternoon tea served at other big hotels.
+I like the fact that tea served there was brewed from the proper tea leaves instead of tea bag (if you are a true drinker you’ll tell the difference).
+The ambience at the garden was absolutely lovely, imagine having afternoon tea at Cinderella’s fairytale garden with happy birdies flying and singing around.

 What would we do if we come back to Cameron Highlands again?

 This trip was short and sweet.
-We spent some time relaxing in the hotel and the spa at Cameron Highlands Resort, visited just a few places.
+We spent some time relaxing in the hotel, had one of the best spas at Cameron Highlands Resort and visited just a few places.
 Next time if we come back to Cameron Highlands, we would hope to

 - Jungle trekking to Mossy Forest, or the other forest

-- visit another local tea farm like Bharat Tea Estate..
+- visit another local tea farm like Bharat Tea Estate ( less crowded than BOH Tea)

 Definitely will skip all the rose farm, cactus farm, honey farm as I think it’s just not worth the time and effort to go there.